litecart/litecart/README.md

   3. Point your web browser to the URL of your website followed by the subfolder install/ e.g. http://www.mysite.com/install/.
 If you placed LiteCart in a subfolder of the web root, the path should be something like http://www.mysite.com/litecart/install.
 The installation page should now load.

-  4. Pay attention to the information on the page and make sure everything seems okay.
+  4. Carefully read the instructions on the page.
 Fill in your details for database, region, etc. Click the Install button when you are ready.

   If everything went well LiteCart should be successfully installed.